ECK0320/SnowballAssociates/content/works/light_format/2025/250319_InvestmentMemo_Underweight_PWR-US.md

 ![PWR_FootballField_Chart](https://i.imgur.com/jliw1ZW.png)

-> The `DCF--FCFF (IV&E)` range in the chart is derived from my proprietary IVE (Intrinsic Value & Expectation) model, which serves as a final sanity check.
+> The `DCF–FCFF (IV&E)` range in the chart is derived from my proprietary IVE (Intrinsic Value & Expectation) model, which serves as a final sanity check.
 This framework deconstructs equity value into its fundamental *Intrinsic Value* (from DCF) and a market-driven *Expectation Premium* (from forward peer multiples).

 The IVE model finalizes my primary conclusion.
 Even its Strong Bull case---which stress-tests the market's optimism by applying a 30% premium to the peer multiple---yields a value of **$237.11**.
 This result still implies a ~12% downside, reinforcing the UNDERWEIGHT recommendation.